cloudnative-pg/cloudnative-pg/docs/src/samples.md

 Cluster with declarative role management
 : [`cluster-example-with-roles.yaml`](samples/cluster-example-with-roles.yaml):
-  declares a role with the `managed` stanza, includes password management with kubernetes secrets
+  Declares a role with the `managed` stanza.
+Includes password management with Kubernetes secrets.

-For a list of available options, please refer to the ["API Reference" page](cloudnative-pg.v1.md).
+For a list of available options, see [API reference](cloudnative-pg.v1.md).